Polycystic Ovary Syndrome (PCOS):

 - Weight gain and/or trouble losing weight

 - Patches of dark skin on the back of your neck and other areas, called acanthosis nigricans (a-can-tho-sis ni-gri-cans)

 If you have some or all of the above signs, you might have PCOS.
 There can be other reasons why you might have signs; however, only your health care provider can tell for sure.

 PCOS is caused by an imbalance in the hormones (chemical messengers) in your brain and your ovaries.
 PCOS usually happens when a hormone called LH (from the pituitary gland) or levels of insulin (from the pancreas) are too high, which results in extra testosterone production by the ovary.

 For a more detailed explanation, take a look at the figure below:

-- The pituitary (pi-tu-i-tary) gland in your brain makes the hormones luteinizing (lu-tin-iz-ing) hormone (LF) and follicle (fall-i-call) stimulating hormone (FSH).
+- The pituitary (pi-tu-i-tary) gland in your brain makes the hormones luteinizing (lu-tin-iz-ing) hormone (LH) and follicle (fall-i-call) stimulating hormone (FSH).